Top 29 Korean Apps you Need to Try

 Was once very necessary, but Naver Map now has the same function.

-Check it out if you want a more specialized bus app.
+Check it out though if you want a more specialized bus app.

 Be your own tour guide.
 Get info from the Seoul Metropolitan Government on the best attractions to visit in the city.

 It’s full of interesting places that you wouldn’t find otherwise as well as restaurants, ticketing and an event calendar.
-It’s a bit large at 260 MB, but it’s free and a great supplement to Google Maps.
+At 260 MB, Visit Seoul is not a small app, but it’s free and the perfect compliment to Google Maps.

 Daily Hotel (데일리호텔)